 "Hi!
 I'm Jenny.
 I'm a divorced mom of four with low self-esteem and severe trust issues.
 I like to eat and drink my feelings, and my feelings usually taste like inadequacy and panic.
 I don't like to be touched but OMG do I love dogs!
 If you're looking for a mate with strong family ties and great interpersonal skills, you might want to skip me.
 However, if you have always wanted to be with someone who can't remember most of her childhood, I'm your gal.
 Plus I make a great bowl of lentils AND I love action/adventure movies.
 BOOM."

-I didn't even remember what had happened, literally had no memories of it, until I had a chat with a close friend after one of our high school reunions.
+I didn't even remember what had happened, had virtually no memories of it, until I had a chat with a close friend after one of our high school reunions.
 She had been unable to attend and wanted the deets.
-As I filled her in on who looked fabulous, who got fat , who was bald, who left with whom, she chimed in: "I still can't believe you turned out okay, Jenny."
-I laughed, a confused and nervous laugh.."What are you talking about?"
+As I filled her in on who looked fabulous, who got fat, who was bald, who left with whom, she chimed in: "I still can't believe you turned out okay, Jenny."
+I laughed, a confused and nervous laugh..."What are you talking about?"
 I asked her.

 "I mean, the way you were beat up all the time.
 It was awful.
 I remember the couple of times it happened in front of me, and it scarred me, Jenny.
 I can't believe you're as normal as you are."